danfrost/music-lessons/chapters/00_ChapterZero_WIP.md

 £s/GFLOPS
 (£s/GFLOPS) / average page (to give a sense of how much cheaper than a human the computer system is?)

-Or do we measure the impact on the things it replaces?
+XXREMOVE Or do we measure the impact on the things it replaces?
 E.g. we don't have typing pools anymore.

-*Layers of information platforms/broadcast media* Theatre
+*Layers of information platforms/broadcast media*

+Theatre
 Email lists
 Blogs